Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Chilli can be used in any form of fishing bait.
 In groundbaits, boilie mixes, stick mixes, particle mixes, or spod mixes.

-My favourite and most productive use for chilli is to add it to luncheon meat; barbel and carp love that spicy meat taste.
+My favourite and most productive use for chilli is adding it to luncheon meat—catfish, barbel, and carp can’t resist that spicy meat taste.
+Chilli is a great fish attractor that works equally well in winter and summer.

 Fishing With Garlic